Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: The Form Factor and Longitudinal Length Parameter

-The function $n(z')$ is known as the Greisen distribution.
-In this case, the longitudinal distance variable $z'$ is in radiation lengths, and $n(z')$ is maximized at $z'_{\rm max} = \ln(x)$, where $x = E_{\rm C}/E_{\rm crit}$.
-The calculation of the energy dependence of $a$ is broken into four steps: normalization of $n(z')$ to be a fraction of the maximum, $n_{\rm max}$, conversion of $n(z')$ to $n(s)$, determination of the width of $n(s)$, and conversion of the width in $s$ to a width in $z'$.
+To find the energy-dependent width of the Greisen distribution, four steps are necessary: (1) normalization of $n(z')$ as a fraction of the maximum excess charge, (2) conversion of $n(z')$ to $n(s)$, (3) determination of the width of $n(s)$ by approximating the central portion as a Gaussian distribution, and (4) conversion of the width from $s$ units to radiation lengths $z'$, and then converting those results to a distance.
+Define the ratio $R = n(z_{\rm max} \pm a/2)/n_{\rm max}$, so the FWHM occurs when $R = 0.5$.
+The final result in radiation lengths is